top of page

 Start small.
 Open a free ChatGPT account.
 Ask it to rewrite a class description, summarize a blog post, or brainstorm title options for your next pattern.

-And if you're still unsure?
-Come chat with me on Patreon with the Quilting on the Side Podcast Community or join the DMMC - where we don’t just talk about AI, we use it to build better, smarter, calmer creative businesses.
+Play with it as you would with a new tool in your sewing room.
+Experiment.
+Adjust.
+Make it your own.
+If you're still on the fence?
+Come chat with me on Patreon with the Quilting on the Side Podcast Community, or join the DMMC—where we don’t just talk about AI; we use it to build better, smarter, calmer creative businesses.

 AI doesn’t take the creativity out of your business.
-It just helps you get your ideas into the world - with more clarity and less stress.
+It creates a pathway for your ideas to flourish—bringing them into the world with more clarity and less stress.

 Let’s stitch together something amazing, with the right tools by our side.